 As we’re all spending a lot of time in our own homes this year, why not turn your attention to minimising waste, or clearing out the old or unused and passing them on if in good condition?
 Mindless wastage and a messy house can agitate the mind (not a very peaceful Christmas!) and it’s important to instil a sense of organisation in your young ones.

 - As a rule, only small portions of food should be served.
 Let everyone take seconds if they want more.
 Get your little ones excited about making a cake with the leftovers for a pet or dogs in shelters.

 - Collect gift wrappers that you can easily reuse and discuss how to reduce, reuse and recycle.

-- Teach your kids to organise their own clothes.
+- Teach your kids to organise their own clothes and clear out what they no longer need.
 Make a game of it, if necessary, with points for folding and putting away clothes, hitting the bullseye by throwing dirty clothes perfectly into the laundry basket etc.

 - Assign age-appropriate household chores to your children and all your nieces and nephews around.
 This helps keep the house neat and tidy and take a load off the host.
 Just as you have seen in classrooms and public washrooms, keep a clipboard with duties assigned and get them to tick it off as they complete a task.

-- Make a dark tent for kids to crawl into for a snooze help with the jet lag.
+- Make a dark tent for younger kids to crawl into for a snooze, or if they need some down-time.

 - Quiet time should be strictly followed for at least an hour in the afternoon.